GCSE English Language Exam

 Students will need to compare two or more pieces of text critically with respect to each of the above guidelines and must write effectively for varying purposes and audiences.
 They need to display the ability to:

 In order to gain the best marks possible in each subject, students must use language imaginatively and creatively while using information provided by others.
 You must write in varying forms while maintaining a consistent point of view, coherence and consistency.
-So the work that you do for the GCSE English Language Exam will actually help you succeed in other subjects too.
+So the work that you do for the GCSE English Language Exam will actually help you succeed in other subjects too – and vice versa.

 English Revision & Exam Tips